IdahoLabResearch/APT_Ninja/README.md

 ## 🧩 1.
 Introduction

 Traditional APT clustering relies on distance-based or density-based methods, which can be sensitive to parameter selection and computationally expensive for large datasets.
 **APT Ninja** introduces an **image-based approach** to APT data interpretation, enabling efficient processing, intuitive visualization, and the integration of modern computer vision techniques.
+The benefit of this approach is speed and accuracy; this compute vision approach outperforms HDBSCAN by as much as two orders of magnitude.

 The workflow consists of the following key steps: